Comstock Resources (CRK)

 nullAI Analysis | Feedback

-Roland O. Burns has been the President of Comstock Resources since 2013, Chief Financial Officer since 1990, Secretary since 1991, and a director since 1999.
-He previously served as Senior Vice President from 1994 to 2013 and Treasurer from 1990 to 2013.
-From 1982 to 1990, Mr. Burns was employed by the public accounting firm Arthur Andersen, where he primarily worked in the firm's oil and gas audit practice.
-Mr. Burns also served as a director, Senior Vice President, and Chief Financial Officer of Bois d'Arc Energy, Inc. from its formation in 2004 until its merger with Stone Energy Corporation in 2008.
+Roland O. Burns has been the Chief Financial Officer of Comstock Resources since 1990, President since 2013, and a director since 1999.
+Prior to joining Comstock, Mr. Burns was employed by the public accounting firm Arthur Andersen from 1982 to 1990, where he focused on the firm's oil and gas audit practice.
+He also served as a director, Senior Vice President, and Chief Financial Officer of Bois d'Arc Energy, Inc. from its formation in 2004 until its merger with Stone Energy Corporation in 2008.

 Daniel S. Harrison was promoted to Chief Operating Officer in July 2019, having previously served as Vice President of Operations since September 2017.
-Mr. Harrison joined Comstock in 2008 and has held various engineering and operations management positions with increasing responsibility.
-Before joining Comstock, he was an operations engineer at Cimarex Energy Company from 2005 to 2008 and held petroleum engineering operations management roles at several independent oil and gas exploration and development companies prior to 2005.
+Mr. Harrison has been with Comstock Resources since 2008, holding various engineering and operations management positions.
+Before joining Comstock, he was an operations engineer at Cimarex Energy Company from 2005 to 2008.

-Trey Newell became Vice President of Corporate Development and Chief Commercial Officer of Comstock Resources in December 2022.
+Trey Newell became Vice President of Corporate Development and Chief Commercial Officer in December 2022.
 He brings over two decades of commercial, marketing, and operations experience in the midstream energy industry.
-His prior roles include Commercial and Marketing Vice President at Trace Midstream, Blue Mountain Midstream, and Penntex Midstream, as well as Director of Commercial Operations at CenterPoint Energy Field Services.

 AI Analysis | Feedback